-COVID and Kids: How is the fourth wave affecting German schools? | DW | 19.11.2021
+COVID and kids: How is the fourth wave affecting German schools? | DW | 19.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The highest incidence rates in Germany are among children and teenagers.
-Schools are tryint to stay open.
+Schools are trying to stay open.
 But that no longer works everywhere.

-For weeks now, children and adolescents in Germany have been particularly hard hit by the fourth wave of COVID-19.
-According to the Robert Koch Institute (RKI), Germany's public health authority, the highest seven-day incidence rate is currently among 10-14-year-olds.
-This is followed by 5-9 year old and 15-19-year-olds.
+For weeks now, children and adolescents in Germany have been particularly hard-hit by the fourth wave of COVID-19.
+According to the Robert Koch Institute (RKI), Germany's public health authority, the highest seven-day incidence rate is currently among children aged 10 to 14.
+This is followed by the 5-9 age group and the 15-19 age group.

-This means it's primarily school children who are currently affected.
+This means it's primarily schoolchildren who are currently affected.
 In its weekly report, the RKI recorded 856 outbreaks in schools over the past four weeks.
-The numbers are "higher than in all previous waves of the pandemic", the report reads.
-Reasons include the easier transferability of the Delta variant and the expansion of testing in schools.
+The numbers are "higher than in all previous waves of the pandemic," the report says.
+Reasons include the easier transmissibility of the delta variant and the expansion of testing in schools.

 What politicians are keen to avoid is closing schools.
 Numerous studies have shown that the psychosocial consequences of widespread school closures were too negative.
 For a long time during the pandemic, schools — a place of learning and social interaction — practically ceased to exist.

 Germany's parliament has just passed new COVID regulations.
 Under the new law, widespread school closures will no longer be permitted.
-During the Bundestag debate on the new bill, the Greens parliamentary leader Katrin Göring-Eckardt promised that from now on, every new bill intended to curb the pandemic or deal with its aftermath will be checked to see how the needs of children and young people for open schools are taken into account.
+During the Bundestag debate on the new bill, the Greens parliamentary leader Katrin Göring-Eckardt promised that from now on, every new bill intended to curb the pandemic or deal with its aftermath will be checked to see how the needs of children and young people, including their need for normal schooling, are taken into account.

 But COVID-19 still affects everyday school life.
-The eastern state of Saxony, for example, which is home to some four million people is currently a nationwide hotspot.
-If infections are identified in class, quarantines must be implemented.
+The eastern state of Saxony, for example, which is home to some 4 million people, is currently a nationwide hotspot for the disease.
+If infections are identified in class, quarantine measures must be implemented.
 But sometimes that's not enough.
-Saxony's education ministry currently lists 129 schools as being under temporary restrictions.
-That includes either specific classes, age groups, or, in some cases, entire schools.
+Saxony's Education Ministry currently lists 129 schools as being under temporary restrictions.
+That includes either specific classes, age groups or, in some cases, entire schools.

 There are no nationwide figures on current school closures — but there are other indicators.
 According to Germany's Conference of Education Ministers, 45,500 school-age children are registered as infected, and 87,000 out of 10 million are in quarantine.
 In the previous week, there were 23,000 COVID-19 cases among school children and 54,000 quarantine cases.